Ted B. Wacker

 He received a Juris Doctorate degree from the University of San Diego School of Law in 1991, where he received American Jurisprudence Awards in Products Liability and Creditors’ Remedies.
 During law school, he served as a judicial extern in the California Court of Appeal, Fourth Appellate District, Division One, for the Honorable Patricia Benke.

 Mr. Wacker is licensed to practice by the State Bar of California and the United States District Court for the Central and Southern Districts of California.
-He is a member of the American Bar Association, California Bar Association, American Association of Justice (AAJ), Consumer Attorneys’ of California (CAOC), Consumer Attorneys’ of Los Angeles (CAALA), Orange County Bar Association (OCBA) and has been on the Board of Directors of the Orange County Trial Lawyers’ Association (OCTLA) for the past 12 years and a member of the Executive Committee for the past 6 years and currently past President.
+He is a member of the American Board of Trial Advocates (ABOTA), the American Bar Association, California Bar Association, American Association of Justice (AAJ), Consumer Attorneys’ of California (CAOC), Consumer Attorneys’ of Los Angeles (CAALA), Orange County Bar Association (OCBA) and was previously on the Board of Directors of the Orange County Trial Lawyers’ Association (OCTLA) for 12 years and a member of the Executive Committee for 6 years and a past President in 2015.

 - U.S. District Court Central District of California